cooljoseph1/MLSS-Homework/Week 5/Lecture Notes.md

 Aha, we need to somehow "control" the emergent properties.
 Explain how your control doesn't become a part of the system, in which new emergent properties will arise.

 So, the big paradigm shift is viewing safety as a "control" instead of "reliability" problem?
 What does that even mean?
 If you could control failures, obviously you would just stop making them.
-If you could control your
+Redundancy sounds more like "reliability" than control.
+Fail-safe design is laudable, but isn't the whole point about your spiel on "controlling" failures figuring out how to recover from unexpected failures??

+Aha!
+Their new way of modeling is making everything an input-output diagram.
+Inputs = arguments passed to software/things observed by human.
+Outputs = decisions.
+For some reason, her model has two separate blocks for "process model" and "decision making".
+Maybe to point out two places where failures can occur?

+### STAMP again??
+**System-Theoretic Accident Model and Processes** Still don't say what it actualy IS or HOW TO USE IT.
+Just that it somehow incorporates more factors into the "blame".

+### Circular causes:
+Root causes are not individual nodes.
+They are forces emerging from bad feedback loops.

+Example:  Columbia shuttle loss -- one circular cause is performance pressure leads to higher expectations, leads to higher performance pressure.

+### ROI on using STAMP:
+**ONE** industry contractor **claims** they are seeing 15-20% return on investment when using StPA.

 Other Notes:
 TO BE DONE LATER